xcart/xcart-docs/_pages/kb_en/look_and_feel/banner-system.md

       * **Additional text** : You can add more text here, if required.
       * **Additional text color** To choose the additional text color click on the color number.
 You'll see a colorpicker that you can use to find the color you need.

-   Click **Save changes** once you are done the image will be added to the banner.
+   Click **Save changes** once you are done.
+The image will be added to the banner.
 Add the rest of the images the same way.
 You can add a text only to the banner if required.

    A list of images added to the banner looks as follows: